 For more road signs, read here: https://www.nzta.govt.nz/resources/roadcode/

-If a traffic offense has been committed and a police officer has contacted Aerodrive regarding your behavior on the road, please be aware that we will contact you by phone and email to inform you about the poor driving behavior.
+If a traffic offense has been committed and a police officer has contacted Aerodrive regarding your behavior on the road, please be aware that we will contact you by phone and email to inform you about the report.
 NZ Police take unsafe driving practices very seriously and it is everyone’s responsibility to keep the roads safe.
 If ever the authorities deem that your driving may risk other people’s lives, there is a possibility that we will cancel the rental contract.

-If you have questions, please do not hesitate to call us.
+If you have more questions, please do not hesitate to call us.
 See our Location page to contact any of our branches where you will be collecting your car.